XML RSS

 If you suffer from a prolapsed or thrombosed hemorrhoid that is extremely painful, you should see a doctor immediately to determine the proper course of action.

-Small and mild hemorrhoids are usually treated by medicine and creams.
 A good doctor will also recommend that you eat more fruits and vegetables.

 I recommend that you really up your fruit and vegetable intake because they will help you pass stools a lot easier, which will help cure your hemorrhoid.